 By 2010, Ramallah had become the leading center of economic and political activity in the territories under the control of the Palestinian Authority.[52]
 During a building boom in the early years of the 21st century, apartment buildings and "five-star" hotels were erected, particularly in theAl-Masyoun neighborhood.[52]
 In 2010, "more than one hundred" Palestinian businesses were reported to have moved to Ramallah fromEast Jerusalem, because "Here they pay less taxes and have more customers."[52]
 One local boasted to a journalist that "Ramallah is becoming the de facto capital of Palestine."[52]
 This boast was seconded byThe New York Times which, in 2010, called Ramallah the "de facto capital of the West Bank.[10]
 According toSani Meo, the publisher ofThis Week in Palestine, "Capital or no capital, Ramallah has done well and Palestine is proud of its achievements."[52]
 Some Palestinians allege that Ramallah's prosperity is part of an Israeli "conspiracy" to make Ramallah the capital of aPalestinian state, instead ofJerusalem.[52]

-However, the demographic makeup of the town changed drastically between 1948 and 1967, when considerable emigration of Christians took place.
-Slightly more than half of the city's 12,134 inhabitants were Christian by 1967, the other half Muslim.[79]
+However, the demographic makeup of the town changed drastically under Jordanian occupation, when considerable emigration of Christians took place.
+This left slightly more than half of the city's 12,134 inhabitants Christian by 1967, and the remainder Muslim.[68]

 Ramallah's population drastically decreased in the late 20th century from 24,722 inhabitants in 1987 to 17,851 in 1997.[citation needed] In thePalestinian Central Bureau of Statistics (PCBS) census in 1997,Palestinian refugees accounted for 60.3% of the population, which was 17,851.[69]
 There were 8,622 males and 9,229 females.
 People younger than 20 years of age made up 45.9% of the population, while those aged between 20 and 64 were 45.4%, and residents aged over 64 constituted 4.7%.[78]